 - Travel to Uruguay: Most applicants must apply in-country.

-- Submit application to the Dirección Nacional de Migración (DNM).
+- Submit the application to the Dirección Nacional de Migración (DNM).

 - Provide medical exam and criminal record certificates.